jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **community trust** is defined in section 4 of the Community Trusts Act 1999
   - **company** —
     (a) means a body corporate or other entity that has a legal existence separate from that of its members, whether it is incorporated or created in New Zealand or elsewhere:
+    (aba) for the purposes of section YC 4 (Look-through rule for corporate shareholders), includes a partnership treated as a company under section YC 4(9):
+    (abab) for the purposes of section YC 11 (No look-through rule for companies in certain cases), includes a partnership treated as a company under section YC 11(5):
     (ab) does not include a limited partnership, other than— (i) a listed limited partnership or foreign corporate limited partnership:
-      (ii) a limited partnership treated as a company under section YB 14(4) (Tripartite relationship) for the purposes of section YB 14 or under section YB 16B (Limited partnerships treated as companies) for the purposes of sections YB 2, YB 3, YB 12(2), (3), and (4) (which relate to associated persons), and YC 4 (Look-through rule for corporate shareholders):
+      (ii) a limited partnership treated as a company under section YB 14(4) (Tripartite relationship) for the purposes of section YB 14, or under section YB 16B (Limited partnerships treated as companies) for the purposes of sections YB 2, YB 3, YB 12(2), (3), and (4) (which relate to associated persons), and YC 4, or under section YC 4(9) for the purposes of section YC 4, or under section YC 11(5) for the purposes of section YC 11:
     (abb) does not include a look-through company, except in the PAYE rules, the FBT rules, the NRWT rules, the RWT rules, the ESCT rules, the RSCT rules, and for the purposes of subpart FO (Amalgamation of companies):
     (abc) does not include a company that is acting in the capacity of trustee:
     (ac)